-Helen has oversight of Secondary PGCE for Physical Education and Dance, leadership in Beyond ITE provision, mentor training resources and Ethnography research in the Education Masters programme team.
+Helen has oversight of Secondary PGCE for Physical Education and Dance, leadership in secondary mentor training and Educational Ethnography research in the Education Masters programme team.

-Helen’s first degree is in Sports Science and her subsequently qualification as a secondary Physical Education teacher at Brunel University.
-Throughout her school career, she taught as the Head of Department of Physical Education department and then as Head of Sixth Form in an outstanding school of over 1200 pupils in London.
+Helen’s first degree is in Sports Science and her subsequent qualification as a secondary Physical Education teacher at Brunel University.
+Throughout her school career, she was Head of Department of Physical Education department and then as Head of Sixth Form in an outstanding school of over 1200 pupils in London.

 In 2012 Helen embarked on her Doctorate in Education at Bishop Grosseteste University.
 The focus of Helen’s research is in Physical Education and School Sport and how the Olympic movement has politically influenced practices in the UK, from its origin in Victorian Britain and then during the London 2012 Olympic and Paralympic Games.

 - Helen is also currently involved in several other research activities in Physical Education and Sport:

 - A longitudinal Ethnographic study with a Paralympic Olympic Gold medalist,